samplchallenges/SAMPL-containers/tutorials/README.md

 ### Pre-Built Autodock Vina Container
 A working version of the Autodock Vina container we will build in this tutorial can be found at [Docker Hub under osatom/adv-tutorial](https://hub.docker.com/repository/docker/osatom/adv-tutorial).
 To play with this container, please use the following steps:
-1. In a new virtual environment with python 3.7 install the `ever-given` package
+1. In a new virtual environment with python 3.7 install the `ever-given` package.
+Ensure the package version is `v0.0.8` or later
     * command: `pip install ever-given`
 2. Use the [`docker pull`](https://docs.docker.com/engine/reference/commandline/pull/) command to download the "adv-tutorial" Docker container: `docker pull osatom/adv-tutorial:latest`
 3. Change directories into the "SAMPL-containers/tutorials" directory: `cd SAMPL-containers/tutorials`